A multidisciplinary team dedicated to protecting children

 Transitional Trauma Therapist

-Linda is a Licensed Social Worker who earned her Master’s in Social Work from Fordham University with a clinical focus on children, youth and families.
+Linda Kim is a Licensed Social Worker who earned her Master’s in Social Work from Fordham University with a clinical focus on children, youth, and families.
 Linda’s experience serving diverse populations includes providing case management to families facing homelessness, engaging in support groups with women transitioning out of incarceration, and providing crisis response services.
 During her grad-school practicum at Community Crisis Services Inc., Linda provided suicide prevention, crisis intervention, and counseling services to individuals seeking assistance on 12 national and local lines, in addition to documenting Child Protective Services and Adult Protective Services reports for PG County.

-Linda has worked and served with children in many environments: volunteering and working in Early Childhood Education, leading weekly activities with children living in the Patrick Henry Homeless Shelter, engaging in crafts and packing backpacks for children in Nicaragua, and helping to raise funds for teen parents with Generation Hope.
+Linda has worked with and served children in many environments: volunteering and working in Early Childhood Education, leading weekly activities with children living in the Patrick Henry Homeless Shelter, engaging in crafts and packing backpacks for children in Nicaragua, and helping to raise funds for teen parents with Generation Hope.

 Why do you work at the Tree House?
 “I have known that helping children who have experienced trauma is what I most want to do with my life.
 Children are amazing and bring so much life into any room.
 I want to do whatever I can to help keep them safe and let them know that they matter.”